Marsh Christian Trust

 The grants provide core support for charities active in environmental and animal welfare, among other subject areas.
 Since its inception, the Trust has been a supporter of organizations devoted to nature conservation and the well-being of wildlife, both within the UK and internationally.

 The awards recognize and honor outstanding individuals in over 60 categories of conservation, science, and other fields.

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

 Core funding.
 The Trust makes grants to support small registered charities through long-term core funding.
-It supports a few hundred different charities per year across fields that include (among others):
+It supports roughly 250 different charities per year across fields that include (among others):